 EXPORT BLOCK AS csv This is a 'shorthand' version of the SAVE AS option.
 It saves the selected block of data as a .csv (comma-separated values) text file, readable by Excel and many other programs.
 You can select which channels to save but otherwise the file format is fixed, with date (Julian date; day of year) and elapsed time included with every data point.

-FILE DATA Opens a window
+FILE INFORMATION Opens a window

 showing the labels of all the channels, the sample interval, the time and